vnali/migrate-from-wordpress-plugin-docs/README.md

 ### Menu
 This plugin can migrate menus to [Structure Sections](https://craftcms.com/docs/4.x/entries.html#structures) or [Navigation](https://plugins.craftcms.com/navigation) plugin.
 - WordPress menu Id and link are migrated.

+### Navigation
+This plugin can migrate navigation to [Structure Sections](https://craftcms.com/docs/4.x/entries.html#structures) or [Navigation](https://plugins.craftcms.com/navigation) plugin.
+- WordPress navigation Id and link are migrated.

-- This plugin tries to convert an internal WordPress link address to Craft internal link. for example, if there is a WordPress link item for a post, we try to find that post on Craft and point link to that post.
+When migrating menu and navigation, this plugin tries to convert an internal WordPress link address to Craft internal link. for example, if there is a WordPress link for a post, we try to find that post on Craft -as an entry- and point the link to that entry.

 ## Supported WordPress plugins:
 ### Advanced Custom Fields